porameht/porameht/README.md

 - **Mechanical Engineer** (5+ years) specializing in machine design, product specification development, and project management
   -  Project owner and design product pipe tube seal, this is the part of Machine Honda CITY 2020 Turbo (Major Change 3 Pistons)
   -  Root Cause Analysis & Problem Solving expert for mechanical and electrical issues, with CNC programming expertise, ssometime will research chemical & material for finding root cause and having hands-on manufacturing experience
-  -  Maintenance Department leader and advisor managing 30+ technicians with machine 400+, main focus breakdown maintenance Success in reduce breakdown time from ~7% to ~1% per month in industrial operations.
+  -  Maintenance Department leader and advisor managing 30+ technicians with machine 400+, main focus breakdown maintenance and i'm success in reduce breakdown time from ~7% to ~1% per month in industrial operations.
 - **Software Engineer (Full Stack)** (5+ years)
 - **Machine Learning Engineer** (2+ years -> past)
 - Passionate about building scalable systems, intelligent applications, and efficient microcontrollers